l7mp/stunner/docs/AUTH.md

    }
    ```

-   Use the below to specify the lifetime of the generated credential to one hour (`ttl`, only makes sense when
+   Use the below to generate a valid STUNner credential for a user called `my-user` with a lifetime
-   STUNner uses `ephemeral` authentication credentials) for a user named `my-user`, and you want
+   of one hour (`ttl`, only makes sense when STUNner uses `ephemeral` authentication
-   the user to enter your cluster via the STUNner Gateway called `my-gateway` deployed into the
+   credentials).
+In addition, we select the Gateway called `my-gateway` deployed into the
-   `my-namespace` namespace.
+   `my-namespace` namespace on which we intend to receive WebRTC media from the user:

    ```console
    curl "http://stunner-auth.stunner-system:8088/ice?service=turn?ttl=3600&username=my-user&namespace=my-namespace&gateway=my-gateway"